uncomplicate/neanderthal/articles/getting_started.md

 Kernels supporting pre-OpenCL 2.0 and optimized for Nvidia are planned for later.

-Follow the [ClojureCL getting started guide](http://clojurecl.uncomplicate.org/articles/getting_started.html) for the links for the GPU platform that you use and more detailed info.
+Follow the [ClojureCL getting started guide](http://clojurecl.uncomplicate.org/articles/getting_started.html) for links for the GPU platform that you use and more detailed info.

-## Where to Go Next
+## Where to go next

 Hopefully this guide got you started and now you'd like to learn more.
 I expect to build a comprehensive base of articles and references for exploring this topic, so please check the [All Guides](/articles/guides.html) page from time to time.
 Of course, you should also check the [Neanderthal API](/codox) for specific details, and feel free to take a gander at [the source](https://github.com/uncomplicate/neanderthal) while you are there.